nothingworksright/template-api-node-ex-di-ts-pg/README.md

 Data is persisted using [PostgreSQL](https://www.postgresql.org/), without an ORM.
 Connection to the database is made through the [pg](https://github.com/brianc/node-postgres) library, and all access to data happens via parameterized [stored functions](https://www.postgresql.org/docs/current/xfunc.html).
 The database owner and the database app user are separate, with proper access levels.

+## Node.js

+Install the correct version of Node.js specified in the package.json file.

 ## Database

 [HashiCorp Vagrant](https://www.vagrantup.com/) is used to make setting up a development database quick and easy.
-[Download](https://www.vagrantup.com/downloads) and install Vagrant.
+[Download](https://www.vagrantup.com/downloads) and [install Vagrant](https://learn.hashicorp.com/tutorials/vagrant/getting-started-install?in=vagrant/getting-started).

 From the root directory of this project, run the `vagrant up` command to create and configure a [Vagrant](https://www.vagrantup.com/intro) VM running PostgreSQL.
 Once the development database is running, run the `npm run flyway` command to download [Flyway](https://flywaydb.org/documentation/).
 Next, run the `npm run migrate` command to apply database migrations.
 Migration files are located in `./src/data/migrations`.